zammad/zammad-admin-documentation/manage-text-modules.rst

 .. image:: images/manage/Zammad_Helpdesk_-_Text_modules.jpg

-Text modules can include smart variables like the users name or email address.
 Here you can add new text modules, delete or edit them.

-.. note:: Learn more about :doc:`/system-variables` to enhance your text modules.

 Creating keywords makes it easier to find the right text module.